ungermate/ungermate.github.io/adversarialImages.md

 <br>
 <div align="justify">
   It is 18 layers deep and has a few tricks up its sleeve such as non-linear data flow (data is fed forward at certain layers skipping a couple).
-Since these deep networks (lot of layers) come with a large number of parameters I opted not to train it from scratch but adapt a pretrained model for my purposes.
+Since these deep networks (lots of layers) come with a large number of parameters I opted not to train it from scratch but adapt a pretrained model for my purposes.
 </div>

 ## Training